Want simplicity? Go for the oTENTik !

 Halfway between a tent and a rustic cottage, the oTENTik offers a hassle-free immersion in nature.
 Beds, table and chairs, BBQ, everything is in place to ensure a quality experience with a minimum of equipment and maximum comfort.

 This is the ideal way to learn about camping in all seasons or to treat yourself to a little luxury in the wilderness.

 oTENTik Camping Experience at La Mauricie National Park

-- The 12 3-season units at Mistagance campground are open from May 14 to October 12 2020
+The 12 3-season units at Mistagance campground are open only during the summer season.

 Inside the tent: